adbar/simplemma/training/README.rst

 1. Install the evaluation dependencies, Python >= 3.10 required (``pip install ".[dev]"``)
 2. Run ``python3 -m training.download_eval_data``, which resolves the pinned
-   UD release (``UD_HANDLE`` in the script) via the LINDAT/CLARIAH-CZ REST API, downloads and checksums the treebanks archive, and for every supported language:
+   UD release (``UD_HANDLE`` in the script) via the LINDAT/CLARIAH-CZ REST API, downloads and checksums the treebanks archive, and copies every supported language's train/dev/test files to ``training/data/UD/splits/`` -- the one on-disk representation all evaluators read (whole-treebank scoring chains the splits per dataset; per-split evaluation keeps the dev/test boundary).
-  1. Concatenates the train, dev and test data into a single file (e.g. ``da_ddt.conllu``) at the expected location (``training/data/UD/``)
-  2. ALSO copies the individual train/dev/test files unmerged to ``training/data/UD/splits/`` (for per-split evaluation that needs the dev/test boundary preserved)
    To move to a newer UD release, update ``UD_VERSION``/``UD_HANDLE`` at the top of the script (find the new release's handle at `Universal Dependencies <https://universaldependencies.org/#download>`_, "released through LINDAT/CLARIAH-CZ") and delete ``training/data/UD/`` before re-running.
 Re-check the evaluation afterwards, since annotation conventions can change between releases.
-3. Run the script, e.g. from the home directory ``python3 training/evaluate_simplemma.py``
+3. Run the script, e.g. from the home directory ``python3 training/evaluate_simplemma.py``.
+   Scoring uses each dataset's held-out dev+test splits only — train splits feed the override mining (``training/build_override.py``) and are never scored.
 4. Results are stored at ``training/data/results/results_summary.csv``.
 Also, errors are written in a CSV file for each dataset under the ``data/results``folder.